 Don’t use a segmented control for add and remove actions.
 If you need a way for the user to add and remove items in a table or other view, use gradient buttons.
 For developer guidance, see NSSmallSquareBezelStyle.
 If you need to provide add and remove actions in a toolbar or other part of a window frame, use rounded textured buttons.
 For developer guidance, see NSTexturedRoundedBezelStyle.

 Use nouns or noun phrases for segment text.
 If your segments includes text rather than icons, provide text that describes a view or object and uses title-style capitalization.
-When segments contain text, a label introducing the entire control is probably unnecessary.
+If the segmented controls contains text, you don't need to label the entire control.

 Avoid mixing text and icons in a segmented control.
 Although individual segments can contain text or icons, mixing the two in a single control can lead to a disconnected and confusing interface.